Easy Steps To Building an Emergency Fund on a Tight Budget

 5. Set up a sinking fund to protect your emergency fund.

 Let’s say you pay your auto insurance premium in full every six months.
-When your bill comes due, you should not be pulling that money from your emergency fund.
-You know it’s coming, so you should be saving for it over those six months.
+When your bill comes due, you should not pull that money from your emergency fund.
+You know it’s coming, so you should save for it over those six months.

 If your premium is $400, stash $67 in a separate account (often referred to as a sinking fund) or even in an envelope, and you’ll have the $400 by the due date and you’ll keep your emergency fund intact.